gumaerc-testorg/17.40-fall-2017/content/pages/readings.md

 _Saudi Arabian society is dominated by a hateful and xenophobic version of Islam-Wahhabism.
 Unless Wahhabism is tempered Saudi Arabia will export more terror against the non-Muslim world._

-Haqqani, Husain. "[Extremism Still Thrives in Pakistan](http://www.nytimes.com/2005/07/20/opinion/extremism-still-thrives-in-pakistan.html)," _New York Times__,_ July 20, 2005.
+Haqqani, Husain. "[Extremism Still Thrives in Pakistan](http://www.nytimes.com/2005/07/20/opinion/extremism-still-thrives-in-pakistan.html)," _New York Times, _ July 20, 2005.

 _Pakistan is in the throes of something bad, but what is it?
 Religious extremism?
 Militarism?
 How should the U.S. respond?_